A veterinary cardiologist is a doctor who specializes in diseases that can affect your pet’s heart, lungs and vascular system.

 Feline hyperthyroidism is one of the most common diseases of older cats, usually due to enlargement of the thyroid gland.
 The veterinarians of Central Hospital for Veterinary Medicine have experience in diagnosing and treating this disease, as well as the effective radioactive iodine or I-131 treatment option.
 I-131 treatment has advantages over medical and surgical […]

 Visit Dr. Ellen Lindell’s website click here Dr. Ellen Lindell is a Board Certified Veterinary Behaviorist.
 She is available by appointment to help families solve the behavior problems of their companion animals.
 Common problems are: A well-behaved pet is a pleasure to live with.
-One of our goals at is to help people and their […]
+One of our goals at is to help people and […]

 Dr. Lance Rozear is a Board Certified Radiologist and head of the Radiology Department at Central Hospital For Veterinary Medicine.
 He is available Monday through Friday for interpretation of all imaging studies performed on-site at Central Hospital For Veterinary Medicine.
 He is also available for consultation on digital and conventional imaging studies submitted through the mail or through Central’s Teleradiology service.